 Many factors go into shaping and forming the trips.
 These factors are not subjective, but rather based on general logistical questions.
 Will we have enough drivers?
 Do we have representation from each class on the trip?
 How many spots are on the trip compared to the number of applicants?
-How many interviews are our co-leaders reasonably being asked to facilitate?
-Do we have at least one fluent language speaker on certain international trips?
+How many interviews are our Co-Leaders reasonably being asked to facilitate?
 These are just a few examples of some of the questions we have to sort through before placing people on trips.
 Everyone who returns from an ABE trip, regardless of destination, believes they were on 'the best' trip, so if you don't get your first trip don't be disappointed.
 You are still going to have a fantastic experience with a wonderful group of peers.

 The Alternative Break Experiences program does not receive institutional funding.
 Therefore, all costs associated with the program are fund-raised both by ABE and participants.

 There are 3 levels of trip fundraising efforts:

 ABE has three main means of raising money for our programming.
 We provide fall and spring care packages, organize a 5K Family Fun Run during Family Weekend on campus, and solicit grants.
 The money raised goes towards providing some scholarships.